Or so you’ve heard.

 - Persuasion techniques that get sales – including popular tactics you may want to avoid

-- Segmentation.
-Personalization.
+- Segmentation and Personalization.
 Behind the scenes of what these phrases mean and how they magnify your results

 - How to plan an email funnel – and never wonder what to send